About New Pictures From Paradise

 Thomas Struth is one of the leading artists in contemporary photography.
 Born in Geldern near Cologne in 1954, from 1973 to 1980 he studied at the Düsseldorf Academy as a student of Gerhard Richter and then Bernd Becher.
 By the end of the Seventies, he started to explore the possibilities of photography as psychological research.
 Since 1978 he takes pictures of urban landscapes, from 1980 he photographs museum visitors looking at paintings, thus exploring the different relationships between painting and photography, art and the viewer.
-Later he works on a broader range of subjects, working always in these groups.
+Later he worked on a broader range of subjects, always working in these groups.

 Since his first museum exhibition at Kunsthalle Bern in 1987, his work has been shown extensively in museums throughout the world.
 In 2003 the Metropolitan in New York staged a large retrospective, and recently he had exhibitions at the Prado in Madrid in 2007 and at the Museum Madre in Naples in Spring 2008.
 His works are in the collections of MoMA and the Metropolitan Museum in New York, the Tate Gallery in London, the Museum of Modern Art in Tokyo and Kunsthaus Zurich among many others.